 2008 – ACE was awarded its first bridge project for VicRoads, for Bridge deck overlays on two bridges on the Murray Valley Highway, in December 2008.

-2009 – ACE secured our first long term operations and maintenance contract – for Bass Coast Shire Council’s Grantville landfill and resource recovery centre, in February 2009.
+2009 – ACE secured it’s first long term operations and maintenance contract – for Bass Coast Shire Council’s Grantville landfill and resource recovery centre, in February 2009.
 Since then, ACE’s contract has been extended several times, until 2027.
 A testament to our performance and client relationship.

 2009 – ACE sadly lost Graeme Savage, our Operations Manager, in the Black Saturday bush fires in Victoria.